 UNDULATIONS TO THE EDGES OF THE CLOTH

-These folds can be formed in the phase of packaging or mounting of awning of big dimensions.
-In the light colors this phenomenon can be amplified and show on the surface side of the fold some effects of a darker color, so it can look like dirt.
-The movement of the cloth could accentuate this imperfection in the long term.
-Many installers and retailers adopt forms of transport and assembly of big cloths that now minimizes the possibility of having these unpleasant effects.
-However, a fold is often unavoidable even for fabrics made for awnings or structures with length of over 6 meters.
+These folds can be formed during the manufacturing or the assembly of very large awnings.
+In light colours the phenomenon can be amplified and may show on the surface, beside the fold, some darker colour effects that look like dirt.
+The movement of the fabrics may accentuate this effect in the long term.
+Many installers and retailers adopt techniques to transport and install larger fabrics that now minimise the possibility of these unsightly effects.
+However, a fold is still often unavoidable for fabrics made for awnings or structures longer than 6 metres.

 LINES AND WRITE AND EFFECT "PLASTER"

-However this kind of fabric, when used for the manufacture of cappotine can give rise to the formation of micro-holes in correspondence with the folds of fabric that are formed due to cell continuous mechanical action of opening and closing.
+Acrylic fabric is treated with a particular finishing that, in addition to ensuring the well-known technical features, makes it rigid and flat, characteristics that allow the fabric to remain well stretched during exposure when installed on traditional awnings.
+However this kind of fabric, when used for the manufacture of basket awnings, can give rise to the formation of micro-holes in correspondence with the folds of fabric that are formed due to continuous mechanical action of opening and closing.